-In addition, Telkom has access to ZAR6.2 billion of undrawn committed borrowing facilities, most of which are in the form of 360-day evergreen facilities.
-While we don't consider these as strong sources of liquidity, we note that banks have been routinely rolling over facilities.
-Some of Telkom's facilities include financial covenants, including interest cover and net leverage, which the company has been able to meet comfortably.
+In addition, the company had ZAR1.5 billion of available long-term committed revolving credit facilities.
+Some of Telkom's facilities include financial covenants, including interest cover and net leverage, which the company will be able to meet comfortably.

 Rating methodology and scorecard factors